 In response to the coronavirus pandemic, the Fund temporarily closed its offices at 6 Adam Street in March 2020.
-The Fund's operational contingency plan was activated ensuring that all of the charity's day-to-day activity continues in a 'virtual office', with staff and trustees working from home.
+The Fund's operational contingency plan was activated ensuring that all of the charity's day-to-day activity continued in a 'virtual office'.
+By the end of the 2021 staff were able to return to the office.
+Staff now both work from home and the office.

 The coronavirus pandemic has caused significant strain on the global economy.
 The Council considers that the expendable cash reserves held by the charity are adequate to maintain the charity's operations in the year ahead should income from the Fund's investments fluctuate.
-A decision reached in 2020 to treat any legacy donations received as income will continue into 2021 (a change from the policy of investing legacy donations pre-2020).
+A decision reached in 2020 to treat any legacy donations received as income will continue into 2022 (a change from the policy of investing legacy donations pre-2020).